ThorstenHans/workshops/spinkube/workshop/02-running-spinapps-on-spinkube.md

 ## Exploring Kubernetes Primitives managed by Spin Operator

-As you've already learned, Spin Operator takes care of creating and managing underlying Kuberntes primitives for your Spin Apps.
+As you've already learned, Spin Operator takes care of creating and managing underlying Kubernetes primitives for your Spin Apps.
 Upon deploying a new Spin App to Kubernetes, the following resources are created by Spin Operator:

 - A Kubernetes `Deployment`
 - A Kubernetes `Pod` per desired `replica` (`DeploymentSpec.Replicas`)